-We define vishing as the “practice of eliciting information or attempting to influence action via the telephone.”
-Similar to phishing, the goal of vishing is to obtain valuable information that could contribute to the direct compromise of an organization by exploiting people’s willingness to help.
-Attackers can “spoof”, or forge, their outgoing phone number and pose as an authority figure, technician or fellow employee to obtain sensitive information that could lead to the compromise of an organization.
+We define vishing as the practice of eliciting information or attempting to influence action via the telephone.
+The goal of vishing is similar to phishing.
+Obtaining valuable information that could contribute to the direct compromise of an organization by exploiting people’s willingness to help.
+Attackers can “spoof”, or forge, the target organization’s outgoing phone number.
+They will also pose as an authority figure, technician or fellow employee to obtain sensitive information.
 Some attackers may use voice changers to conceal identity.
-Two common techniques we will discuss here are calling into customer service/helpdesk and calling an organization while impersonating tech support.

-Vishing has proven to be one of the most successful methods of gaining information needed to breach an organization.
-It’s estimated telephone fraud leads to a global loss of about $46.3 billion per year.
-Employee ID numbers, social security numbers, user credentials, home address or any information about the technology or processes a company uses can be considered a success.
-This information can then be used for further information gathering, or to impersonate an organization’s employee, vendor or partner to successfully breach an organization or gain access to a specific customer’s account.
+Vishing is one of the most successful methods of gaining information to breach an organization.
+In deed, vishing or telephone fraud cost Americans $10.5 billion in 2018 alone.
+Obtaining information such as employee ID numbers, social security numbers, user credentials, home address or any information about the technology or processes a company uses can be considered a success.
+This information can then be used for further information gathering.
+Or to impersonate an organization’s employee, vendor or partner to successfully breach an organization or gain access to a specific customer’s account.

-NOTICE: This information should never be used to perform illegal acts!
-We discuss these details to help organizations become offensive about possible social engineering attacks and to help mitigate against these attacks.
+NOTICE: Never use this information to perform illegal acts!
+We discuss these details to help organizations become offensive about possible social engineering attacks.
+Additionally, this information will help organizations to mitigate against these attacks.

 Customer Support/Helpdesk Personnel

-Help desk personnel are some of an organization’s most vulnerable staff members since their job is to provide “help” in a friendly and polite manner to callers.
+Help desk personnel are some of an organization’s most vulnerable staff members.
+This is because their job is to provide “help” in a friendly and polite manner to callers.
 This is often exploited by an attacker to learn sensitive information.

-Attackers will usually obtain the needed phone numbers from an organization’s website in addition to any specific routing emails used for customer support.
+Attackers usually obtain phone numbers from an organization’s website in addition to any specific routing emails used for customer support.
 Attackers may call from a spoofed, blocked, or private phone number.
-These attackers will attempt to gain as much information as possible (including direct phone numbers, employee titles, address, social security number, and other information) about either the employee they are talking to or about a customer they are impersonating.
+These attackers will attempt to gain as much information as possible.
+Such as:

-An attacker posing as a customer can usually cull enough information from social media and other sites in order to answer simple security questions.
-The attacker could also ask for a password reset or try to change something on a customer’s account in order to have access to it themselves.
+An attacker posing as a customer can usually cull enough information from social media and other sites to answer simple security questions.
+The attacker could also ask for a password reset.
+Or try to change something on a customer’s account in order to have access to it themselves.

 The Mumble Technique

-Generally, the mumble technique is targeted at call center agents.
-In this scenario, an attacker will mumble a response when prompted for a question in hopes that the call center agent will allow this mixed answer to suffice.
-In another situation, the mumble technique can be used when an attacker poses as an impaired customer or as a person calling on their behalf.
-Online information brokers used mumble attacks to dupe employees of Verizon Wireless into disclosing thousands of private cell phone records, which the brokers then sold.
-The attackers called customer service under the guise of a “special needs group” and requested account information.
+Generally, criminals use the mumble technique to target CSR’s/call center agents.
+An attacker mumbles a response to a question in hopes the call center agent will allow it to suffice.
+Additionally, attackers may use the mumble technique to impersonate an impaired customer or as a person calling on their behalf.
+In this report, online information brokers successfully use this scheme to dupe employees of Verizon Wireless.
+The result?
+The online brokers were able to obtain thousands of private cell phone records which they then sold.

 One example of a tech support vishing attack is when an impersonator calls targets in reference to a real or imagined issue such as network speed or problems with badging.
 The attacker uses technical jargon to explain why they need the employee to answer a few simple questions, which could include the person’s company ID or badge number, first and last name, job title, and even social security number.